emilyfuhrman/datavis_design/2018_Fall/Studios/02_Data_Exploration_and_Summarization_in_Tableau.md

 ![Otto Plot](https://github.com/emilyfuhrman/datavis_design/blob/master/2018_Fall/Studios/Images/02/08_Otto_Plot.png)

 * The line chart will update to only include data associated with the name `Otto`.
-* In the top bar, set the `YEAR` value to be a `Dimension`.
+* In the top bar, set the `Year` value to be a `Dimension`.
 This will avoid any default aggregation Tableau is inclined to perform.

 ![Set to Dimensions](https://github.com/emilyfuhrman/datavis_design/blob/master/2018_Fall/Studios/Images/02/09_Set_to_Dimension.png)